Language support and subsetting

 Once you've selected the fonts you want and have added them to your project, choose a character set for the language support:

-- Default character set: supports English, French, German, Italian, Portuguese, and Spanish.
+- Default character set: Supports English, French, German, Italian, Portuguese, and Spanish.

-- All Characters set: all the glyphs in the font files, including all of the supported languages for that font family.
+- All Characters set: All the glyphs in the font files, including all of the supported languages for that font family.

 The OpenType Features checkbox adds any available OpenType features to your project; it can be used with any of the Character Set options.
-Check this option to see which OpenType features the family includes; read more about Using OpenType features in CSS.

 The Vertical Features checkbox adds the OpenType features to support vertical text in Japanese fonts.